JunjunDing/jding-academic-kickstart/content/home/people.md

 +++
 # People widget.
-widget = "people"  # Do not modify this line! active = false  # Activate this widget? true/false
+widget = "people"  # Do not modify this line! active = true  # Activate this widget? true/false

 title = "People"
-subtitle = ""
+subtitle = "Group Members"

 # Order that this section will appear in.
 weight = 68